Criminal Justice (CJ)

 Prerequisite(s): CJ 200.

-Description: Perspective on career development in the field of criminal justice through awareness of cultural diversity also known as cultural intelligence.
+Description: Examines career development in criminal justice by fostering awareness of cultural diversity, also known as cultural intelligence.

 For class offerings for a specific term, refer to the Schedule of Classes

 CJ 301.
-Introduction to Computer Forensics and the Analysis of Digital Media3 Units
+Introduction to Digital Forensics and Media Analysis3 Units

 Term Typically Offered: Occasionally Offered